publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/m__us_usc_t22_s262p–4b.md

         The United States Executive Director of the International Bank for Reconstruction and Development shall submit 3 reports to the Congress on—

-            (A) the progress made in transforming government-owned enterprises into privately owned enterprises as described in subsection (b) of this section;
+            (A) the progress made in transforming government-owned enterprises into privately owned enterprises as described in subsection (b);

             (B) the performance of the privately owned enterprises resulting from such transformation; and